 Over the top smart meter sales pitches from energy suppliers

-Even though smart meters and their installation is free, that hasn’t stopped some energy suppliers from aggressive tactics to get switches.
+Even though smart meters and their installation are free, that hasn’t stopped some energy suppliers from aggressive tactics to get switches.
 Saying no to a smart meter is your right as an energy customer and if you feel pressured by your supplier you can make a complaint or apply for the Priority Services Register.

 Smart meters increase fear amongst vulnerable energy users